NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 An attorney can also give them an idea of whether they may be charged with something and what they can do proactively before a case is filed.

 During a federal investigation, an individual has the right to remain silent, to hire an attorney, and the right against illegal search and seizure.
-It is advised that anyone who is under investigation utilize their right to remain silent and hire an attorney to help guide them through the process.
+Anyone under investigation should utilize their right to remain silent and hire an attorney to guide them through the process.

-Once appearing in federal court after an arrest, the probation department will assess whether the defendant is a flight risk or danger to the community and determine whether anyone is willing to put up property or sign a signature bond for their release while waiting for their next court date.
+Once appearing in federal court after an arrest, the probation department will assess whether the defendant is a flight risk or a danger to the community and determine whether anyone is willing to post property or sign a signature bond for their release while waiting for their next court date.

 If it is the best strategic move, the defense will argue why the defendant should be released on bond conditions.
-The federal system is different from the state system in that bail bondsmen are not used.
+The federal system differs from the state system in that bail bond agents are not typically used.

 At an initial appearance in federal court, a defendant will be given an indictment, which will list the charges against them.
-The defendant will have to sign some paperwork designating their attorney and indicating to the court that they understand the charges being made against them.
+The defendant will be required to sign some paperwork designating their attorney and indicating to the court that they understand the charges being brought against them.

 Next, a judge will be assigned to the case, and the magistrate sitting in the court where the defendant will appear will set several court dates and determine whether they can be released on bond or remain in custody during the pendency of the case.